Shwethamundaragi777/credit-card-fraud-detection/README.md

 ---

 Conclusion
-This project demonstrated that high accuracy does not necessarily indicate effective fraud detection due to class imbalance.
-While initial models performed well on normal transactions, they failed to detect many fraudulent cases.
-By applying Random Forest and focusing on evaluation metrics such as recall and confusion matrix, the model improved its ability to identify fraud.
-This highlights the importance of selecting appropriate models and evaluation metrics in real-world fraud detection systems.
+In conclusion, this study illustrated that although a model may be very accurate, it cannot be considered an efficient detector of fraud because of class imbalance.
+Although the initial models were highly accurate for detecting normal transactions, they did not perform well when detecting fraud cases.
+The application of Random Forest and the emphasis on evaluation measures such as recall and confusion matrix led to more efficient detection of frauds.

 ---